-The sites/facilities which are required for the sea disposal option are those which are already used.
-No other disposal sites have been indicated by Forth Ports as available at this time for the dredged material from the Port of Kirkcaldy.
+The sites/facilities which are required for the sea disposal option are those which are already used and closest to the Port of Kirkcaldy.
+No other disposal sites have been indicated by Forth Ports as being preferred for the dredged spoil material from the Port of Kirkcaldy.